csprag/reference/reference/static/commands/editors/vim.md

 Vim
 -------

-`vim` is a text editor for programmers, designed to facilitate optimal efficiency when writing code.
+Vim is a text editor for programmers, designed to facilitate optimal efficiency when writing code.

 To open `vim`, simply type the following: